neurobagel/documentation/docs/user_guide/query_tool.md

 | DatasetImagingModalities | _(dataset-level)_ imaging modalities acquired in at least one session in the dataset |
 | DatasetPipelines | _(dataset-level)_ processing pipelines completed for at least one session in the dataset |

-#### Machine-optimized harmonized tabular data (.tsv)
+#### Harmonized TSV data with URIs

 A machine-optimized version of the query results, containing [URIs](https://www.ontotext.com/knowledgehub/fundamentals/linked-data-linked-open-data/) instead of descriptive labels for harmonized attributes and metadata of matching subjects, is also available for download as a TSV.
-After your query, click the `How to get data` button, then click the button in the pop-up window to download the TSV.

 Each row corresponds to a single matching subject session, except for [datasets configured to only return aggregate results](#protected-subject-level-results-for-aggregate-datasets).